Generic Name: doxercalciferol (dock sir kal SIH fer all)

 Follow all directions on your medicine label and package.
 Tell each of your healthcare providers about all your medical conditions, allergies, and all medicines you use.

-You should not take doxercalciferol if you have high levels of vitamin D or calcium in your body.
+You should not take Hectorol if you have high levels of vitamin D or calcium in your body.

-To make sure doxercalciferol is safe for you, tell your doctor if you have:
+To make sure Hectorol is safe for you, tell your doctor if you have:

-It is not known whether this medicine will harm an unborn baby.
+It is not known whether Hectorol will harm an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant.
 Your dose needs may be different during pregnancy.

 It is not known whether doxercalciferol passes into breast milk.
 However, other forms of vitamin D can pass into breast milk and could harm a nursing baby.
 You should not breast-feed while taking doxercalciferol.